ilshookim/dfiles/README.md

 # dcache

-cache file deletion utility with dart language.
+delete cache utility with dart language.

 # docker

-This example builds a server using [dart2native](https://dart. dev/tools/dart2native) to run in a container.

 Create a Docker image on your system

 $ docker build -t dcache .

+Line 30 of bin/server.dart causes the server to exit as soon as it is ready to listen for requests.

+$ docker run -d -it -p 8088:8088 --name dcache dcache

 Time how long it takes to lauch a server

-$ docker run -d -it -p 8088:8088 --name dcache dcache

 $ time docker run -it -p 8088:8088 --name dcache dcache

-Line 30 of bin/server.dart causes the server to exit as soon as it is ready to listen for requests.

 Remove the container